tyleryouk/00os-origin/00reaper/00OS-commands/user-directed/user-rules-00OS-commands.md

 * Format explanations with clear structure, emphasizing the workflow-specific requirements
 * Provide technical details about command processing and fetch_rules implementation
 * Reference specific locations in the 00OS directory structure accurately
+* Acknowledge the current cycle position when discussing implementation details
+* Frame all development work within the context of the active request